the-t-in-rtf/fluid-handlebars/docs/helper.md

 Note in the second example that `else` is supported if the condition is not matched, as with the built-in `{{#if}}` helper.

+## message-helper

+Resolve a message key based on the user's locale and language preferences, and replace it with localised/internationalised text.
+See the [i18n documentation for more details](i18n.md).